dtolb/v2-messaging/methods/createMessage.md

 <code class="post">POST</code>`https://api.catapult.inetwork.com/v2/users/{userId}/messages`

-** Notice: This URL will be deprecated in June 2019.
-This URL is being replaced by `https://messaging.bandwidth.com/api/v2/users/{userId}/messages`, which will be active in April 2019.
+** Notice: This URL will be deprecated June 1st, 2019.
+This URL is being replaced by `https://messaging.bandwidth.com/api/v2/users/{userId}/messages`, which will be active April 15th, 2019.
 Current customers will be notified when the new URL is ready to be used, and should not switch until notified.**

 ### Invalid Phone Number handing